Republished with permission from Kristin’s excellent blog, thinkingtester.

 But how can you get the whole team to own quality?

 One way is through the creation of a quality strategy.
 This is a document that the whole team agrees on together.
 Think of it as a contract that describes how quality software will be developed, tested, and released by the team.

-Here I’ll discuss some of the questions you may want to answer in your team’s quality strategy.
+Here, I’ll discuss some questions you may want to answer in your team’s quality strategy.

 Creating and Grooming Stories